Resources and Frequently Asked Questions

 Take a look at the FAQ or reach out anytime.
 If you’re feeling ready to take the next step, go ahead and schedule your free consultation today!

-The consultation is not an interview where you need the “right” questions.
+The consultation is not an interview or a test where you need the “right” questions.
 It’s about sensing whether you feel comfortable, understood, and respected.
 Therapy works best when you feel safe and connected with your therapist.

 Many people seeking online therapy in North Carolina feel anxious about opening up to someone new.
-Especially if you were raised in a family or culture where therapy wasn’t common.
+This is especially if you were raised in a family or culture where therapy wasn’t common.

 You don’t need to be fully ready.
 You just need to be curious enough to take one small step.

 We can move slowly and at the pace that feels best for you and your body.
-Our role is to support you during your healing process and your body has the capacity to heal itself, and your system knows what it needs.
+Our role is to support you during your healing process.
+Your body has the capacity to heal itself, and your system knows what it needs.

-Absolutely not, we all feel burnout and exhausted at some point in our lives by the news, oppression, capitalism, and everything that happens in life.
+• Absolutely not.
+We all feel burnt out and exhausted at some point in our lives by the news, oppression, capitalism, and the complexities of modern life.

 Seeking therapy does not mean you are “crazy.”
 It means you are human.